Why SpringBoot?

 }

-That is a lot of flexibility and it is one way good and one way bad.
-People new to Spring framework may gets confused about which approach to follow.
-As of now the Spring team is suggesting to follow JavaConfig based approach as it gives more flexibility.
+That is a lot of flexibility, and it is good in one way and bad in another.
+People new to the Spring framework may get confused about which approach to follow.
+As of now, the Spring team is suggesting following the JavaConfig-based approach as it gives more flexibility.

-OK, now that you had a glimpse of how various styles of Spring bean configurations looks like.
+OK, now that you have had a glimpse of how various styles of Spring bean configurations look.

 You can find the source code of this article on GitHub at https://github.com/sivaprasadreddy/springboot-tutorials